BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_06.md

 !img("zcell_46.jpg")

-Or so it would seem.
+Go through the door to escape... or so it would seem.
 Talk to Shiv up from here for a battle!

 !battle(["Shiv", :SHIV, 0], "Forest Field")